Bambu Lab P1S 3D Printer: High-Speed CoreXY With AMS Compatibility

 The Bambu Lab P1S features a fully enclosed, durable design with plastic side panels, a glass door and top, and a gunmetal finish.
 Built on a welded steel chassis for stability, it measures 389 × 389 × 458 mm (15.3 x 15.3 x 18 inches) and weighs 12.95 kg (28.5 lbs).

-Bambu P1S 3D printer with semi-automatic belt tensioning, welded frame, and enclosure with fan and carbon filter, designed for advanced materials.
+Bambu P1S 3D printer diagram with semi-automatic belt tensioning, welded frame for durability, and an enclosure with fan and carbon filter for advanced materials.

 The glass door offers clear print visibility, and the removable glass top allows ventilation or supports the optional AMS.
 While the P1S has a sleek, functional design, it uses plastic panels instead of the aluminum found on the higher-end X1 Carbon.

-Bambu P1S 3D printer open chamber showing print bed and nozzle; filament spool visible nearby.
+Bambu P1S 3D printer with open door, visible print bed, and filament spool beside it on a table.

 The Bambu Lab P1S uses a CoreXY system with carbon X-axis rods and LMU8-bearing linear rods for Y and Z movement, achieving speeds up to 500 mm/s and 20,000 mm/s² acceleration.
 Vibration damping, input shaping, and semi-automatic belt tensioning within the precision control system of the Bambu Lab enable rapid acceleration from zero to 500 mm/s in 0.025 seconds.
 The Bambu P1S prints up to 4× faster than bed-slingers without quality loss.
 A direct-drive extruder ensures precise and consistent extrusion.